 Exam Make-up Policy: Make-ups will be dealt with on a case-by-case basis.
-Final exam makeup is offered only once--the date will be posted in C-lab when announced by the English dept.

 Extra Credit: Extra credit assignments may be offered during the semester.
 They must be completed as instructed and turn in on time to be accepted.